sspurrie/hw4-copy/README.md

 This is so that we can discuss this together and compare designs either in a class or lab session.

 * **Part 2** : For this milestone you only need to draw the graphical objects on the screen and have the ball animate.
-Your ball should be able to reflect off of walls, but does not need to test for intersections with bricks in the wall or the paddle.
+Your ball should be able to reflect off of the top, sides, and bottom, but does not need to test for intersections with bricks in the brick wall or the paddle.
 You will push this working code.

 * **Part 3** : For this milestone you should commit and push the completed assignment.
 The ball should be able to bounce